MehdiLebdi/Deploy-ML-models-using-Flask-and-Docker/README.md

-# Deploy ML models using Flask and Docker
+# Deploy ML models using Flask and Docker and Jenkins

 * 0/ Configure the Jenkins server for continuous integration
 * 1/ Building ML model and saving it